Nik-Ark/miniRT/README.md

 ```sh
 ./miniRT scenes/map.rt
 ```

+*To switch between cameras use arrows <- and ->, to close the programm hit esc button.*

 *(You can choose any scene from the `scenes/` directory.
 You can also modify the `.rt` files to add shapes, light sources, or change the camera.)*

 To render a scene and save it as a `.bmp` image file **without** opening a window, add the `--save` flag as a second argument: